 Want to be the life of the party this year?
 Or maybe, like many college students, you want to blast your music way too loud.
 Awesome.
 You're in luck because I've designed this SOLO Cup Speaker to bring out that college student that's inside all of us.
 Because, what is a party without music?
 And more importantly: what is a party without SOLO cups?
 So let's kill two birds with one stone, and get that party bumpin' with a raging party worthy SOLO Cup Speaker.

-This little red cup has a huge sound.
+This little red cup has a big sound.
 Built using a real plastic SOLO cup, this project isn't like similar cup speakers.
 The plastic of the cup is used to resonate bass frequencies to give this party animal some passive bass boost.
-Since I know that many are all about that bass, I didn't stop there.
-I modified this speaker's amplifier circuit to give it punchier lows with an active bass boost.
 Equipped with an indicator LED, internal amplifier, volume control, 1/8 inch audio jack, 2.1mm DC jack, and 8 ohm speaker, this cup is all you need to get rowdy.
 You can even throw your cup into your backpack with a 9v battery and bring your party with you wherever you go!

 So come on, the party awaits!
 Let's move onto our next step to find out what you need!

 Step 1: Get Some Parts, Bro!

 You're going to need these parts: